mimie121/mimie121/README.md

 # 👋 Hi, I’m Andrew Miracle E.

-👀 I’m interested in music, software development, and all things tech.
+👀 I’m interested in music, Web development, and all things tech.
 💞️ I’m looking to collaborate on open source projects and I'm available for internships and job opportunities.
 📫 How to reach me: **eandrewmiracle@gmail.com**